DavidVentura/Keepass/README.md

 - Copy user/password to clipboard
 - Download icons from your saved urls (optional, disabled by default)
   - There's a pre-populated bunch of icons, feel free to contribute more
+- Automatically close database after a configurable period of inactivity

 ## Screenshots